Cocoliztli epidemics: Sources and vectors

 The social and physical environment of Colonial Mexico was likely key in allowing the outbreak of 1545–1548 to reach the heights that it did.
 Following the conquest, the Spanish colonists forced the Aztecs and other Indigenous peoples onto easily governable reducciones (congregations) that focused on agricultural production and conversion to Christianity.
 Weakened by war and chronic disease outbreaks, the native peoples' health suffered further under the new system.
 The reducciones brought people and animals in much closer contact with one another.
 Animals imported from the Old World were potential disease vectors for illnesses.
 The Aztecs and other Indigenous groups affected by the outbreak were disadvantaged due to their lack of exposure to zoonotic diseases.
 Given that many Old World pathogens may have caused the cocoliztli outbreak, it is significant that all but two of the most common species of domestic mammalian livestock (llamas and alpacas being the exceptions) come from the Old World.

 At the same time, droughts plagued Central America, with tree-ring data showing that the outbreak occurred during a megadrought.
 The lack of water may have worsened sanitation and hygiene.
 Megadroughts were reported before both the 1545 and 1576 outbreaks.
 Additionally, periodic rains during a supposed megadrought, such as those hypothesized for shortly before 1545, would have increased the presence of New World rats and mice.
 These animals may have carried arenaviruses capable of causing hemorrhagic fevers.
-The effects of drought, combined with the crowded settlements, could explain disease transmission, especially if the pathogen was spread by feces.
+The effects of drought and crowded settlements could explain disease transmission, especially if feces spread the pathogen.

 Extent

-Scholars suspect cocoliztli emerged in the southern and central Mexico Highlands, near modern-day Puebla City.
+Scholars suspect the cocoliztli emerged in the southern and central Mexico Highlands, near modern-day Puebla City.
 Shortly after its initial onset, however, it may have spread as far north as Sinaloa and as south as Chiapas and Guatemala, where it was called gucumatz.
 It may have spread to South America to Ecuador and Peru, although it is hard to be certain that the same disease was described.
 The outbreak seemed to be limited to higher elevations, as it was nearly absent from coastal regions at sea level, e.g., the plains along the Gulf of Mexico and Pacific coast.